Waiviogit/waivio/docs/CONTRIBUTING.md

 ## Contributing to Waivio

-Want to get involved in Busy development?
+Want to get involved in Waivio development?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.